ro0mquy/MettBot/README.md

 If there is no appearance of the word Mett for a certain time or number of messages, the bot posts a random entry from the mett database.

+### Showing Tweets

+The bot automagically detects and prints the content of tweets.

 ### Bugs and Improvements

 Feel free to crash the bot or make a pull request.